 Don’t: Stick your head underwater

-Pretty sure you don’t want your eyeballs to feel like they’re on fire, so for the love of God DO NOT dip your head underwater.
-Same goes for splashing, because if you happen to get salty-AF-water in some poor, unassuming stranger’s eye that would be a total dick move, obvs.
+Pretty sure you don’t want your eyeballs to feel like they’re on fire, so don’t dip your head underwater.
+Same goes for splashing, so you don’t happen to get salty-AF-water in some poor, unassuming stranger’s eye.

 Do: Go to a nice Dead Sea beach